NilamBorate/Machine_Learning/README.md

 # Machine_Learning
-This repository contains Projects and Case Studies related to Machine Learning.
+This repository contains Python Programs, Projects and Case Studies related to Machine Learning.